weewx/weewx/docs_src/upgrade.md

 sudo weectl station upgrade --config=/etc/weewx/other.conf
 ```

+## Upgrading to V5.2

+### Luminosity and Illuminance

+Previously, the `wview_extended` schema included a type `luminosity` (typically
+measured in `lumens`), which is a measure of the perceived light emitted from a
+source, a quantity that probably is not of interest to the weather community.

+What the community really needs is `illuminance`, which is a measure of
+perceived light that falls on a surface area.
+It is typically measured in `lux`.

+To affect this change, a new type `illuminance` has been added to the
+`wview_extended` schema.
+The unit `lux` already exists.

+Extension writers who have been using `luminosity` should consider using
+`illuminance`.

 ## Upgrading to V5.0

 There have been many changes with Version 5, but only a handful are likely to